What God Wants

 God created us for fellowship with Him: “I have loved thee with an everlasting love: therefore with loving kindness have I drawn thee” (Jeremiah 31:3).
 Parents bring children to life for this same reason.
 God is our Heavenly Father and yearns to have children to love (2 Thessalonians 2:16).
-Life is a chance given to us humans to develop that love-relationship with our Creator.
-But God created us with the freedom of choice to accept His love or reject it.
+Life is a chance given to humans to develop that love-relationship with our Creator.
+God created us with the freedom of choice to accept His love or reject it.
 Sadly, our first parents chose to believe the devil and distrust God.
-As a result, sin, death, and suffering became facts of life (Romans 5:12).
+Consequently, death, and suffering became facts of life (Romans 5:12).

 But God in His great mercy offered His Son to save us from death so that all who accept His offer of salvation can be eternally saved (John 1:12).
 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).
 There is no greater love than this that someone may die for those whom he loves (John 15:13).